Kazakh Khanate: Esim Khan (1598–1628)

-Salqam-Jangir Khan (1629–1680)
+Salqam-Jangir Khan (1629–1652)

-During the reign of Salqam-Jangir Khan, a new and powerful rival of the Kazakhs appeared in the east, known as the Zunghar Khanate.
-The Zunghar had recently converted to Mahayana Buddhism and their Erdeni Batur believed he could reestablish the 13th-century empire of Genghis Khan.
-However, much had changed since the days of the Mongol Empire.
-The Kazakh Khan elites had entirely converted to Islam under the authority of Emir Timur, who also reestablished new centers of power such as Samarqand and Bukhara, which had greatly influenced the founding of the Kazakh Khanate.
+During the reign of Salqam-Jangir Khan, a new and powerful rival of the Kazakhs appeared in the east, known as the Dzungar Khanate.

-In 1652, the Dzunghar leader Erdeni Batur attempted to eliminate the Kazakh Khanate and its inhabitants; he dispatched more than 50,000 Zunghar warriors against the Kazakh Khanate, which refused to submit to him.
-The early stages of the Kazakh-Dzungar Wars took place in the Altai Mountains and later battles were fought on the vast steppes.
-Unable to halt the advance of the Zunghars, the Kazakh Ghazis and their leader Salqam-Jangir Khan's forces were defeated.
-In the year 1680, Salqam-Jangir Khan died in battle.
+Major battle began in the winter of 1643 with the attack of Erdeni Batur on the Kazakh lands.
+The Dzungars conquered a large part of the Jetisu Region and captured about ten thousand people.
+Salqam-Jangir Khan marched along the Orbulak River with 600 soldiers to repel the Zunghars.
+The famous Battle of Orbulaq took place here.
+Jalangtos Bahadur, the ruler of Samarkand, came to help Jangir Khan with 20,000 soldiers.
+Thanks to the help of Jalangtos Bahadur, Jangir Khan won this battle.
+Erdeni Batur was forced to retreat.
+The defeated Zunghars lost about ten thousand people in this battle.
+According to the preserved historical data, in this battle, Salqam-Jangir Khan showed great commanding talent and military skill.

+In 1652, in the third major battle between the Kazakhs and the Dzungars, the Kazakh troops were defeated, and Salqam-Jangir Khan was killed.

 Tauke Khan (1680–1718)

-Tauke Khan was elected as the leader of the Kazakh Khanate immediately after the death of Salqam-Jangir Khan, and he led the battered Kazakh warriors across the steppes to resist the advance of the Zunghars.
+After the death of Jangir Khan, Tauke Khan became ruler of the Kazakh Khanate from 1672.
+Tauke led the battered Kazakh warriors across the steppes to resist the advance of the Dzungar.
 The already weakened Kazakhs were once again faced with defeat at Sayram and soon lost many major cities to the Zunghars.

-Tauke Khan soon sought alliances with the Kirghiz in the southeast who were also facing a Zunghar invasion in their Issyk-Kul Lake region and even the Uyghurs of the Tarim Basin.
+Tauke Khan soon sought alliances with the Kyrghyz in the southeast who were also facing a Zunghar invasion in their Issyk-Kul Lake region and even the Uyghurs of the Tarim Basin.
 In 1687, Zunghars besieged Hazrat-e Turkestan and were forced to retreat after the arrival of Subhan Quli Khan.

-In 1697, Tsewang Rabtan became the leader of the Zunghar Khanate, and he dispatched several of his commanders to subjugate Tauke Khan and many major wars between the Zunghars and the Kazakh Khanate continued into the following years: 1709, 1711–1712, 1714 and 1718.
+In 1697, Tsewang Rabtan became the leader of the Dzungar Khanate, and he dispatched several of his commanders to subjugate Tauke Khan and many major wars between the Zunghars and the Kazakh Khanate continued into the following years: 1709, 1711–1712, 1714 and 1718.
 The Kazakh Khanate had indeed been weakened by the confrontation and nearly one-third of their population had been lost by the ensuing conflict.
-With Tauke Khan's death in 1718, the Kazakh Khanate splintered into three Jüz — the Great jüz, the Middle jüz and the Little jüz.
-Each Jüz had its own Khan from this time onward.
+With Tauke Khan's death in 1718, the Kazakh Khanate splintered into three jüz – the Great jüz, the Middle jüz and the Junior jüz.
+Each jüz had its own Khan from this time onward.